bg-write/ope-music/README.md

 # OPE! 🎵

-A music review platform with enterprise-grade data analytics.
+A music reviews platform with data analytics.

 ## ✨ Features